JujuAdams/Vinyl/docs/4.0/Basics.md

 |`id`    |        |                                                  |
 |`[rate]`|        |                                                  |

-Begins a fade out for a Vinyl instance.
-The instance gain will decrease at the given rate (in normalised gain units per second) until the gain reaches zero, at which point the sound is stopped and the instance is marked as destroyed.
+Begins a fade out for a [Vinyl instance](Terminology) or [Vinyl label](Terminology).

+If an instance is specified, the instance's gain will decrease at the given rate (in normalised gain units per second) until the gain reaches zero, at which point the sound is stopped and the instance is marked as destroyed.

+If a label is specified, each currently playing instance assigned to that label will fade out.
+The label itself has no "fade out" state and any new instances will be played at their normal gain.

 &nbsp;